 - Women & The Creative Self at OLLI

 Marney is a frequent exhibiting fine artist in New York, New England, and the Berkshires.
 Her studio practice includes painting, drawing, mixed media, assemblage, sand tray and collage.
-Her works convey socially relevant topics in postmodern society.
 She creates abstracts and personal narratives with a focus on the therapeutic use of art materials.
 Her works are currently available for purchase at NU Arts Gallery & Studios in Pittsfield, MA.

 e-mail: firstname.lastname@example.org / phone: (631) 697-8291